mattrobenolt/go-metrics/README.md

 	// exposes Go and process runtime metrics metrics.RegisterDefaultCollectors()

-	// create a new counter "foo" with the tag a=b
+	// create a new uint64 counter "foo" with the tag a=b
 	// This will emit:
 	//   foo{a="b"} 1
-	c := metrics.NewCounter("foo", "a", "b")
+	c := metrics.NewUint("foo", "a", "b")
 	c.Inc()

 	mux := http.NewServeMux()